 IBM PLEX SANS VAR

-IBM Plex Sans Var was released April 2019.
-As part of the Bold Monday team, I was largely involved in the development of the variable font.
-This included providing the font with TrueType hints (instructions for the rasterizer) in Microsoft VTT as well as building a demo site (for internal use) to test and showcase the font.
+As part of the Bold Monday team, I was largely involved in development and engineering of Plex Sans Variable.
+This included providing the font with TrueType hints (instructions for the rasterizer) in Microsoft VTT as well as building a demo website (for internal use) to test and showcase the font.
 The demo was built to work cross platform in Chrome, Edge, Firefox and Safari.

 Special thanks: Mick Duggan and Max Peeperkorn.